Totally immersed in what we do. We live and breathe family law

 The law limiting spousal maintenance applications in the above circumstances stems from EU law.
 Therefore, should England leave the EU without matching legislation, which appears likely as it does not form part of the current Brexit negotiations, the limitation could be removed.
 However, there may yet be a further spanner in the works.
 England is subject to the 2007 Hague convention which separately prohibits maintenance applications based upon sole domicile.
 This would certainly require in-depth consideration as to which states the maintenance order could be enforced in.

-If you would like to talk to a specialist family law solicitor about any of the issues raised in this blog, please contact us.
+If you would like to talk to our specialist international divorce lawyers about any of the issues raised in this blog, please contact us.

 Need Help And Advice?